defano/wyldcard/README.md

 put 35 + 27 into field id 12          -- Changes the text of this field to "62"
-put 35 + 27 into button "My Button"   -- Changes the contents of this button to "62" put "This is my card" into this card  -- Changes the contents of this card
+put 35 + 27 into button "My Button"   -- Changes the contents of this button to "62" put "This is my card" into this card  -- Changes the contents of this card put "Yes,No" into button myMenuButton -- Menu-styled button gets two menu items "Yes" and "No"
 ```

 #### Menu containers

-Every menu in the menu bar and buttons of the style `menu` are containers whose value specifies the items that appear in the menu.
+Every menu in the menu bar as well as buttons of the style `menu` are containers whose value specifies the items that appear in then.
 The value placed into a menu container is interpreted as a list of items or lines, each of which represents an item in the menu.
 Any `-` value in the list is interpreted as menu separator.

 For example:

 ```
-create menu "My Menu"   -- adds new menu to the menu bar put "Item 1,Item 2,-,Other..." into menu "My Menu"  -- adds three items and a separator
+create menu "My Menu"                               -- adds a new menu to the menu bar put "Item 1,Item 2,-,Other..." into menu "My Menu"  -- adds three items and a separator
 ```